wrrnlim/discordjs-bot-template/README.md

 Finally, we need to add our environment variable so that our code on Heroku can access our bot.
 Navigate to your app's settings on Heroku, and add a `CLIENTID`, `TOKEN`, and `GUILDID` (if needed) variable.
 ![Config Vars](img/configvars.png)

+You can view logs using the "More" button on the top right.